 The Canis Major Overdensity is a possible dwarf elliptical galaxy that has been almost completely consumed by the Milky Way, forming a ring of stars and dust looping above and below the disk of the Milky Way.
 The globular cluster M79, visible with binoculars and small telescopes and resolved with an 8” or larger instrument, may be a part of this galaxy.

-The Fornax Dwarf Spheroidal Galaxy is about half a million light-years away from us and invisible to amateur telescopes.
+The Fornax Dwarf Spheroidal Galaxy is about half a million light-years away from us and invisible in amateur telescopes.
 However, NGC 1049, a globular cluster within the galaxy, is readily seen with a 10-12” telescope and was discovered well before the Fornax dSph itself.
 Observers with very dark skies and/or larger telescopes may be able to see a few more.

 NGC 147 and NGC 185 are dwarf spheroidal galaxies orbiting the Andromeda Galaxy, about 2 million light-years away, which can be seen with a 6” or larger telescope a few degrees away from Andromeda itself in the night sky.
 Neither shows much detail, but they’re easy to find, and both can be viewed at the same time at low magnification.

-The globular cluster Omega Centauri is only visible from latitudes south of about 38 degrees, but it is visible to the naked eye under clear conditions, and individual stars within it show up in binoculars.
+The globular cluster Omega Centauri is only visible from latitudes south of about 38 degrees, but it is visible to the naked eye under clear conditions, and individual stars within show up in binoculars.
 It is absurdly bright even in modest telescopes, spanning an area of sky as wide as the full Moon, while 12” or larger instruments reveal a bluish color.
 Omega Centauri is probably the remnant of a dwarf elliptical or spheroidal galaxy like M54 or M79, and is one of the brightest and most massive globular clusters known, only beaten by the G1 globular cluster in the Andromeda Galaxy.

 2. Spiral Galaxies (Hubble and Yerkes type S)